chainguard-dev/tw/tw/pkg/commands/shelldeps/README.md

 # shell-deps

 The `shell-deps` command analyzes shell scripts (bash, dash, or sh) and lists external programs (dependencies) that the shell script may invoke.
+It can also detect GNU coreutils-specific flags that don't work with busybox.

 ## Overview